 Knowing how a technology will function, affect workflows, impact user experience, and visualize findings and insights is key to understanding your larger data picture.
 Paying attention to the how will support the process of implementing a data strategy, and help you reimagine and rethink how data can support your business.

 Remember that if you are embarking on a data strategy or digital transformation for the first time, you’re not alone.
-Understanding your data is a process, one to invest in and that will benefit your company for years to come.
+Understanding your data is a process, one to invest in and will benefit your company for years to come.

 Learn how Shinydocs can help you gain full control of your data.